Must Have Beginner Triathlon Gear

 If they are comfortable, they are good to go.
 Even if they are just the shoes you got because you liked the way they looked.
 Have some shoes that aren’t comfortable?
 Well, you can still run in those — you will just be, well uncomfortable at the end of your run. 🙂

-Ladies, even if you decide to use your swimsuit for your first triathlon you are going to want to wear a good sports bra underneath.
+Ladies, even if you decide to use your swimsuit for your first triathlon you are going to want to wear a good sports bra (like one from https://www.rankandstyle.com/top-10-list/best-sport-bras) underneath.
 You will want something you are comfortable running in.
-If you have some areas that run, like under the armpits you can put some Vaseline or Body Glide on in the morning to help with chaffing.
+If you have some areas that rub, like under the armpits you can put some Vaseline or Body Glide on in the morning to help with chaffing.

 - Flat Kit

 - Bright Towel for Transition

 - Race belt

 - Transition Bag